umd-lib/umd-lib-aspace-theme/docs/StaffInterfaceCustomizations.md

 To verify, run ArchivesSpace on a non-production system (local, test, or qa), and verify that an environment banner is shown.

-### Navbar Branding
+### Header Branding

 **Jira Issue(s):** LIBASPACE-42

-Verify that the UMD Libaries logo appears in the navigation bar
+Verify that the UMD Libraries logo and the text "ArchivesSpace" appears in the header.